-34. (1) A local planning authority's monitoring report must contain the following information-

-(a) the title of the local plans or supplementary planning documents specified in the local planning authority's local development scheme;

-(b) in relation to each of those documents- .

-(i) the timetable specified in the local planning authority's local development scheme for the document's preparation; .

-(ii) the stage the document has reached in its preparation; and .
+- 34. (1) A local planning authority's monitoring report must contain the following information- - (a) the title of the local plans or supplementary planning documents specified in the local planning authority's local development scheme; - (b) in relation to each of those documents-. - (i) the timetable specified in the local planning authority's local development scheme for the document's preparation; . - (ii) the stage the document has reached in its preparation; and .

-(iii) if the document's preparation is behind the timetable mentioned in paragraph (i) the reasons for this; and .

-(c) where any local plan or supplementary planning document specified in the local planning authority's local development scheme has been adopted or approved within the period in respect of which the report is made, a statement of that fact and of the date of adoption or approval.

-- 2.1 A Local Development Scheme (LDS) is the project plan setting out the timetable for the delivery of any Development Plan Documents (DPD) or 'Local Plans' for an area that the Local Planning Authority intends to produce.
-Since the establishment of the Central Lincolnshire Joint Planning Committee in 2011 the District has been working jointly with neighbouring Districts, Lincoln City Council and West Lindsey District Council to produce a Joint Local Plan. - 2.2 The 2012-2036 Central Lincolnshire Local Plan was adopted by the Central Lincolnshire Joint Strategic Planning Committee on 24th April 2017. - 2.3 Following adoption of the Local Plan a revised LDS was developed.
-It was approved by the Central Lincolnshire Joint Strategic Planning Committee on 19 June 2017 and came into effect immediately replacing the previous LDS, dated June 2015. - 2.4 This Central Lincolnshire LDS sets out the timetable for any DPDs to be prepared for the period 2017 to 2020, following adoption of the Central Lincolnshire Local Plan on 24th April 2017.
+- (iii) if the document's preparation is behind the timetable mentioned in paragraph (i) the reasons for this; and . - (c) where any local plan or supplementary planning document specified in the local planning authority's local development scheme has been adopted or approved within the period in respect of which the report is made, a statement of that fact and of the date of adoption or approval. - 2.1 A Local Development Scheme (LDS) is the project plan setting out the timetable for the delivery of any Development Plan Documents (DPD) or 'Local Plans' for an area that the Local Planning Authority intends to produce.
+Since the establishment of the Central Lincolnshire Joint Planning Committee in 2011 the District has been working jointly with neighbouring Districts, Lincoln City Council and West Lindsey District Council to produce a Joint Local Plan. - 2.2 The 2012-2036 Central Lincolnshire Local Plan was adopted by the Central Lincolnshire Joint Strategic Planning Committee on 24th April 2017. - 2.3 On 14 January 2019 the Central Lincolnshire Joint Strategic Planning Committee approved the 2012-36 Central Lincolnshire Local Plan and a new LDS was adopted, replacing the 2017 LDS. - 2.4 This 2019 Central Lincolnshire LDS sets out the timetable for any DPDs to be prepared for the period 2019 to 2022.
+It explains the key stages in the preparation of the revised Local Plan (see Table 2).